ibm-cloud-docs/openwhisk/prep.md

    ```
    {: pre}

-   This command instantiates a container (`docker run`) based on the runtime image selected and mounts the current working directory (`$PWD`) as /tmp into the container (`-v "$PWD:/tmp"`).
-Inside the container it then changes to the /tmp directory `cd /tmp`, creates and activates the `virtualenv` (`virtualenv virtualenv && source virtualenv/bin/activate`) and runs the `pip install` to add the selected packages.
+   This command instantiates a container (`docker run`) based on the runtime image selected and mounts the current working directory (`$PWD`) as `/tmp` into the container (`-v "$PWD:/tmp"`).
+Inside the container, it then changes to the `/tmp` directory `cd /tmp`, creates and activates the `virtualenv` (`virtualenv virtualenv && source virtualenv/bin/activate`), and runs the `pip install` to add the selected packages.
 The container is deleted when the command completes (`--rm`).
-The directory structure of the created `virtualenv` and the installed packages can finally be found in the folder `virtualenv` in your current directory.
+The directory structure of the created `virtualenv` and finally, the installed packages can be found in the folder `virtualenv` in your current directory.

    **Example output**